 You want to create an international website by either translating content from one language to others or publishing content that is only relevant to a specific locale (explained below).

-As a Sanity development agency, Let's see how we achieve that with Sanity, a CMS built with multilingual capabilities in mind.
+Let's see how we achieve that with Sanity, a CMS built with multilingual capabilities in mind.

 If you prefer video content, you can jump straight to the demo we created to showcase our preferred solution:

 A locale is a value that describes the language and/or country of your target users.

 For e.g. the locale en describes English-speaking users, whereas the en-us locale is more specific and describes English-speaking users in the USA.